ravibpatel/CrashReporter.NET/README.md

 ### Send reports to your DrDump account

-You can send crash report to you doctor dump account by adding following line in SendReport method of Program.cs file.
+You can send crash report to you doctor dump account by adding following line in SendReport method.

 ````csharp
 reportCrash.DoctorDumpSettings = new DoctorDumpSettings